sowdust/ffff/README.md

   -p PIVOT [PIVOT ...], --pivots PIVOT [PIVOT ...]
                         Numeric id(s) of the Facebook accounts known to have mutual friends with the target.
 Their friends list must be public.
-Can be a single value or a comma separated list of values.
+Can be a single value or a list of values separated by a space.
   -o OUTPUT, --output OUTPUT
                         Specify where to store output (in CSV format) -P PIVOTSFILE, --pivots-file PIVOTSFILE